Riga, Tallinn and Helsinki FOW Tour

 “Alexei Leporc was inspirational”.

-The tour is open to Friends of the Whitworth only, but others interested can easily become members of our worthy organisation and take part!
+The tour would be open to Friends of the Whitworth only, but others interested could easily become members of our worthy organisation and take part!

-The tour price also includes all visits and private guided tours as specified, plus a welcome and farewell dinner.
-In addition, there will be a series of evening talks by Professor Leporc.
+The tour price would include return flights from Manchester, hotel accommodation and all visits and private guided tours as specified, plus a welcome and farewell dinner.
+In addition, there would be a series of evening talks by Professor Leporc.

 Comments & Discussion